ibm-cloud-docs/codeengine/deploy.md

    ```
    {: pre}

 5. Run the `application get` command again and notice that the value for `Running instances` scaled up from zero.
-For example:
+For example,

     ```
     ibmcloud ce application get -n myapp